splunk/splunk-bunyan-logger/README.md

 ## License

-The Splunk Event Collector Stream for Bunyan is licensed under the Apache License 2.0.
+The Splunk HTTP Event Collector Stream for Bunyan is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.